DazzlingFugu/ember-cli-embedded/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+⚠️ This addon depends on [ember-export-application-global](https://github.com/ember-cli/ember-export-application-global)
+to get your application globally exposed, but it's deprecated.

 Makes it easier to embed your Ember application in another (non-Ember) app.

-This addon gives you more control over how and when your Ember app will boot and also allows to add/override some configuration so that the Ember app can boot with some context-dependent config.
+This addon gives you more control over how and when your Ember app will boot and also allows how to add/override some configuration so that the Ember app can boot with some context-dependent config.

 We found it especially useful, for example, when migrating an existing app to Ember part by part.